 The University of North Florida’s (UNF) Intercultural Center for PEACE (ICP) annual Dr. Martin Luther King, Jr. Scholarship Luncheon, is a event where an internationally acclaimed leader is invited to speak to honor the ideals of the Rev. Dr. Martin Luther King and teach about his non-violence philosophy.
-The program also honors and provides scholarship to students whose leadership and service reflect Dr. King’s teachings, Past speakers (selected list) include Asa Hilliard, Ossie Davis, Archbishop Desmond Tutu, Blair Underwood, and recently Dr. Ben Carson.
+The program also honors and provides scholarships to students whose leadership and service reflect Dr. King’s teachings.
+Past speakers (selected list) include Asa Hilliard, Ossie Davis, Archbishop Desmond Tutu, Blair Underwood, and Dr. Ben Carson.
 During the program four student scholarships are awarded.
 Over $100,000 has been awarded to UNF students.

 This event is sponsored by UNF President’s Office, the Office of the Vice President of Student and International Affairs, and the Intercultural Center for PEACE.